Nat1anWasTaken/Lava/README.en-us.md

 ## License

-This project in licensed under MIT License, check `LICENSE.txt` for more information
+This project is licensed under MIT License, check `LICENSE.txt` for more information

 <p align="right">(<a href="#readme-top">Back to top</a>)</p>